TransformativeTimes/multi-layer-systems-visualization/README.md

 ### Load your data

-Replace the sample data in `public/data/data.json` with your own data following the same JSON structure.
+Replace the sample data in `public/data/data.json` with your data following the same JSON structure.

 ### Build for Production